-Dear Third Graders,
+Dear Fourth Graders,

-We have learned so much about each other, and we now have our rules to support our hopes and dreams. / We all are responsible for following the rules so everyone can learn. // Think about how you are responsible for following the rules in different places. /// What happens when you make a mistake and don't follow a rule?
+We have learned so much about each other and now have our rules to support our hopes and dreams. / We all are responsible for following the rules so everyone can learn. // Think about how you are responsible for following the rules in different places. /// What happens when you make a mistake and don't follow a rule?
 How can you help each other follow all the rules?

-Be ready to share,
+Be ready to share.

 Ask for four volunteers to read the message aloud.
-Each student will read their part aloud to the / markings (the fourth student reads the last two sentences).
-Other students can stay muted and read along to themselves.
+Each student will read their part aloud to the / markings (the fourth student will read the last two sentences).
+Other students can stay muted and read along.